A2C Medical Customers Achieve Top Performance MIPS Score for the 2021 Payment Year

 In 2019, A2C Medical joined the Therapy Brands family and is committed to bringing you a robust set of offerings for physical, speech, or occupational therapy clinic's evolving needs.
 Trusted by thousands of therapists across the country, A2C Medical is much more than a product developed for a client – it's a tool we support with care, to help run our family business effectively.
 Visit www.a2cmedical.com to learn more.

-Media Contact: Emily Claypool [email protected]
+Media Contact: Emily Claypool [email protected]therapybrands.com

 SOURCE Therapy Brands